-The number of turbines that will make up the wind farm will depend on the size of the turbines chosen.
-However, based on current technology at 15MW, a 1 GW wind farm would comprise of approximately 70 turbines.
+The number of turbines that will make up the wind farm will

-Offshore Wind

-The electricity generated by each wind turbine will be collected by subsea cables and connected to an offshore substation.
-At this substation, the electricity from the offshore wind farm will be exported to an onshore substation and then into the electricity network where it will power homes and businesses.
+depend on the size of the turbines chosen.
+However, based on current technology at 15MW, a 1 GW wind farm would comprise of approx. 70 turbines.
+Offshore Wind The electricity generated by each wind turbine will be collected by subsea cables and connected to an offshore substation.
+At this substation, the electricity from the offshore wind farm will be exported to an onshore substation and then into the Electricity Network where it will power Irish homes and businesses.

-Connecting to the electricity network

-A number of potential routes to bring the electricity cables ashore have been identified.
+Connecting to the electricity network A number of potential routes to bring the electricity cables ashore have been identified.
 These routes take into consideration shipping routes, environmental factors, maritime third-party activities, fishing, seabed characteristics and the distance to existing onshore local substations and infrastructure.

-Once ashore, the subsea cables are connected to the onshore underground cables in a transition joint bay, which is essentially a buried concrete chamber adjacent to the landfall.
+Once ashore the subsea cables are connected to the onshore underground cables within a transition joint bay, which is essentially a buried concrete chamber adjacent to the landfall.
 The cables will then proceed underground to an onshore substation or other suitable connection point.

-Landfall sites

-We are currently discussing a number of landfall options.
-The securing of is likely to take place over several years.
+Landfall sites We are currently discussing a number of landfall options.
+The securing of land is likely to take place over several years Ecology Onshore and offshore Ecology surveys commenced for the project in Spring 2021.